embedly/embedly-jquery/README.rst

   deferred.done(function(results){
     // This will execute immediately if the ajax call is complete console.log('done', results.length);
-  })
+  });

   deferred.progress(function(data){
     // If the call has been completed, the deferred object will only pass back
     // the last object that was sent to the notify function.
 You should
-    // register a progess function immediately after the embedly client call to
+    // register a progress function immediately after the embedly client call
-    // catch all notify events.
+    // to catch all notify events.
     alert('last object', data.url);
-  })
+  });

 You can also pass a single URL to the client, but the ``done`` method will always be passed a list of results.